 We learned some cool facts though (no spoiler alerts here), and came out with a better understanding and even more appreciation than we had going in, of the alligator population.

 All in all it was a wonderful day and we learned quite a few things.
-You should know that Everglades Holiday Park Park received over 350,000 guests last year, has received a certificate of excellence for five years running (including for 2016), and it consistently ranks in the top ten (out of 121) for things to do in Ft.
-Lauderdale, Florida (on TripAdvisor).
+You should know that Everglades Holiday Park Park received over 350,000 guests last year, has received a certificate of excellence for five years running (including for 2016), and it consistently ranks in the top ten (out of 121) for things to do in the area (on TripAdvisor).
 They've got a great upgrade coming too (again, no spoiler alerts here), but stay tuned, it's going to be fantastic.